 When the strong demonstrate their lack of benevolence, trying to obstruct the weak, it creates an unbalanced situation.
 The inhumanity of the strong will ultimately lead to their defeat.

 The first line, yin, shows one who pulls up a clump of grass, bringing with it other stalks that are connected by the roots.
-This will bring good fortune if the person remains honest and sincere, but exploitation and greed will lead to ruin.
+This signifies a good outcome if the person remains honest and sincere, while exploitation and greed will lead to ruin.

 The second line, yin, shows a docile and obedient worker accepting service in a humble mood.
-If the leader exploits the worker there will be great misfortune for the leader; rather, he should strive to improve the worker's situation.
+If the leader exploits the workers it leads to negative consequences for the leader.
+He would be better off to improve the workers' situation.

 The third line, yin, shows its subject feeling ashamed for taking advantage of the weak.
-This person can redeem the situation through sincere understanding and apology, otherwise there will be misfortune.
+This person can redeem the situation through sincere understanding and apology.

 The fourth line, yang, shows that affairs have been rectified and brought into harmony.
 Friends will share in the happiness of one who has mended all transgressions.

 The fifth line, yang, shows the leader situated in the proper position, though the temptation to exploit and mistreat others is still present.

 The sixth line, yang, shows the leader setting things right once and for all.
 Such action brings happiness.

 In comedy, they say a joke is only funny if it "punches up."
 That means a good joke can make fun of the strong, but it's not funny when the strong make fun of the weak.
 This hexagram says it's the same with social interactions.
 It's not acceptable for the strong to obstruct the weak.
 It mirrors the Bible verse that says, "Blessed are the weak for they shall inherit the earth" (Matthew 5.5).
 Hexagram Twelve points out the inhumanity of the strong oppressing the weak and says the obstructors will encounter defeat.